Autopsy of John F. Kennedy: Site selection

 Kennedy's aides disagreed as to where the autopsy should be conducted.
 Kennedy's personal physician, Rear Admiral George Burkley pushed for Bethesda Naval Hospital.
 However, Major General Ted Clifton instructed Surgeon General Leonard D. Heaton that it would be conducted at Walter Reed Army Medical Center.
 General Godfrey McHugh ordered an ambulance to transport Kennedy's body to Walter Reed.
 When informed that it was illegal to do so in D.C. without a coroner's permission, McHugh offered to pay the fine.

 Burkley then consulted with Jacqueline, who was initially reluctant to have an autopsy.
-She selected Bethesda Naval Hospital as President Kennedy had been a naval officer during World War II.
-She choose Secret Service Agent William Greer—who she felt sorry for as he faulted himself for not saving the president—to drive Kennedy's casket to Bethesda.
+She selected Bethesda Naval Hospital, her husband having been a naval officer during World War II.
+She chose Secret Service Agent William Greer—whom she felt sorry for as he faulted himself for not saving the president—to drive Kennedy's casket to Bethesda.
 As the body was transported from Andrews Air Force Base to Bethesda, crowds of mourners lined the roads.

 Navy Surgeon General Edward C. Kenney ordered two naval medical doctors, Commander James Humes and Commander J. Thornton Boswell, to conduct the autopsy.
-Dr. Humes was selected as lead surgeon.
-Dr. Boswell called the decision to conduct the autopsy at Bethesda "stupid" and argued that it should instead be held at the specialized Armed Forces Institute of Pathology (AFIP) just five miles away.
+Humes was selected as lead surgeon.
+Boswell called the decision to conduct the autopsy at Bethesda "stupid" and argued that it should instead be held at the specialized Armed Forces Institute of Pathology (AFIP) just five miles away.
 Although both had conducted autopsies, neither were trained or certified in forensic pathology.